-Black Bean and Corn Salad is an amazing summer salad with lots of goodies added into it!
-You get a burst of flavor with every bite that features black beans, sweet corn, bell peppers, red onion, jalapeño peppers, avocado, and tomatoes.
-This vegetable mix is perfectly flavored with southwestern flare of lime juice, cilantro, agave nectar, chili powder, cumin, garlic powder, and salt.
-It makes a great side dish for your next BBQ party and a great dip as well.
+Black Bean and Corn Salad is an amazing summer salad with lots of flavor!
+You get a burst of flavor from the mix of black beans, sweet corn, bell peppers, red onion, jalapeño peppers, avocado, and tomatoes.
+All perfectly dressed with oil, lime juice, cilantro, agave nectar, chili powder, cumin, garlic powder, and salt.

 Delight and impress everyone at the kitchen table or potluck with this black bean and corn salad!
-It’s really got it all.
 This dish has a great amount of natural sweetness from the corn, a little kick of heat with the jalapeños, and just enough tangy flavor from the fresh lime juice to make your mouth water.
 The best part is, there are a few more ingredients that also contribute to this delicious side dish!

 Whether it’s Cinco de Mayo, a summertime celebration, or just a night at home with the family, you’re going to love this extremely flavorful black bean and corn salad!
 It’s really got something in there for everybody.